 Credit unions are not-for-profit cooperative (co-op) financial institutions owned by their members instead of stockholders.
 Because credit unions are not-for-profit, they return their earnings to members in the form of more competitive rates, lower and fewer fees, and improved services.
-(In 2018 alone, Wisconsin's 3.3 million members saved a quarter of a billion dollars statewide in reduced loan rates, interest rates, and banking fees.)
+In 2021 alone, Wisconsin’s 3.6 million members saved $431.6 million in better rates, fewer fees, and bonus dividends.

 Credit unions offer familiar services to other financial institutions, such as savings and checking accounts, debit and credit cards, vehicle and mortgage loans, student loans, IRAs, and more.
 Deposits in credit unions are fully insured up to $250,000 by the NCUA, similar to FDIC coverage at banks.